willfindlay/adaptivesec-F2020/journal/12-oct-22nd.md

 Also, an IIS for process confinement would need to be inoculated with known-bad data, which may not necessarily be a trivial task.
 Another idea would be to have the IIS share generated policy with its peers and use consensus to inform its model of good and bad behaviour.
+This would approximate the group IIS model proposed in the paper.

+This would be an interesting approach, but I'm not fully convinced that it is the right approach.